-The cross-platform app market is expected to hit $7.5 billion by 2018, and the amount of cross platform mobile app development tools is on the rise.
+The cross-platform app market reached $7.5 billion in 2018, and the amount of cross platform mobile development tools is on the rise.
 So which are the best platforms, resources and tools to code for iOS, Android, Windows and more all at the same time?

 There are advantages to native applications, but a well-made cross platform mobile app will make the differences seem small and carry the advantage that users on more than one platform have access to your product or service.